yacinemehadji/yacinemehadji.github.io/content/projects/pandas/index.md

 ## Medical Datasets

-The project explores several publicly available medical imaging datasets, including chest X-ray datasets for pneumonia and other pulmonary conditions, as well as datasets dedicated to lung nodule analysis.
+The project explores several publicly available medical imaging datasets, including chest X-ray datasets for pneumonia and other pulmonary conditions.

 ## Explainable AI

 Grad-CAM is used to visualize the regions of the X-ray that contribute most strongly to the model's prediction.

-This provides an interpretable representation of the model's decision and helps investigate whether predictions are based on clinically relevant image regions.

 ## Future Developments